jcgutier/notes/content/posts/amazon-web-services/aws-certified-developer.md

 aliases.

 An Amazon API Gateway Lambda authorizer (formerly known as a custom authorizer) is a Lambda function that you provide to control access to your API.
 A Lambda authorizer uses bearer token authentication strategies, such as OAuth or SAML.
 Before creating an API Gateway Lambda authorizer, you must first create the AWS Lambda function that implements the logic to authorize and, if necessary, to authenticate the caller.

+API Gateway provides a few strategies for optimizing your API to improve responsiveness, like response caching and payload compression.
+You can enable API caching in Amazon API Gateway to cache your endpoint's responses.

 ## CDK